Redrot/redrot.github.io/research.md

 ---

 I am primarily interested in the modular representation theory of finite groups.
 This means that I study vector spaces (over finite fields, such as the field $\mathbb{Z}/p\mathbb{Z}$) with some sort of additional symmetry described by a finite group.
-In this setting, there is an underlying "local-to-global" philosophy, which states that the representation theory of a finite group $G$ should be related to the representation theory of its "$p$-local" subgroups.
+In this setting, there is an underlying "local-to-global" philosophy, which states that the representation theory of a finite group $G$ should be related to the representation theory of its " $p$ -local" subgroups.
 I seek to discover and understand these connections on a structural level by working with categories and structures that appear to govern this philosophy.

 **Current focuses**
 - Local-to-global conjectures such as Broue's abelian defect group conjecture